GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 ### How do I localize my listing in the store? {: #faq-gen-19 }

-There are two points where you need to localize your extension for listing in a region that isn't your home market.
+There are three points where you need to localize your extension for listing in a region that isn't your home market.

 1. Your extension package.
 See [Internationalizing Your Extension][internationalize] for information on localizing your extension's presence inside Chrome.
-2. Your detailed listing.
-The developer dashboard now includes the ability for you to select all the regions that you want your application to appear in, allows you to localize the detailed description and screenshots.
+1. Your [detailed listing][#faq-gen-20]
+1. Your [screenshots][#faq-gen-21]

 ### How do I localize my detailed description? {: #faq-gen-20 }